How do I know which version of OpenSprinkler hardware I have?

 • If your controller has a label at the back panel, it shows the hardware version there.

-• If neither of the above is available, you can take a picture of your controller and attach it with your support ticket so that we can identify which version it is.
+• If none of the above is available, you can take a picture of your controller and attach it with your support ticket so that we can identify which version it is.

 How do I know which version of firmware my controller runs?

-When submitting a support ticket, you should also indicate which version of firmware your controller runs.
-There are two ways to find this out:
+When submitting a support ticket, you also need to indicate which version of firmware your controller runs.
+There are several ways to find this out:

 • If you can access the controller via mobile app or web browser: at the homepage, swipe left to right to open the left-side menu, then click 'About'.
 It shows the firmware version.